Find the Best River Cruise Lines

 Consumers need to plan their trips carefully and understand how river cruises operate.

 - High and low water: When there hasn't been much rain and water levels are low, river cruise lines may have to alter their itineraries to avoid having vessels run aground in shallow water — they might simply bus passengers to destinations that can’t be reached by riverboat or do what is called a ship swap, whereby passengers will be swapped from one vessel to another vessel on the other side of the low water area and continue their voyage from there, in a different ship.
 In flooding situations, high water levels can make it so that ships can’t fit under the bridges.
 In these cases, similar itinerary adjustments might be made.

 - One way: Many river cruises sail routes that run one-way only, requiring consumers to fly out of a different city than they flew into or to make arrangements to return to the original city they started from.

 - Packages: Many cruises are part of a larger trip package that begins with, for example, a two-night stay in London and then a train trip to France, where the cruise itself begins.

 River cruises generally last from a few days to several weeks.
-Some cruises focus on larger, more well-known cities, while others travel lesser-known regions and towns, all of which depends on the itinerary.
+Some cruises focus on larger, more well-known cities, while others travel lesser-known regions and towns, all of which depend on the itinerary.
 The Upper Danube, for instance, includes stops in the more bustling ports of Vienna and Budapest.
 The Rhone and Saone rivers in the south of France, on the other hand, include more under-the-radar provincial towns.